 Any cucumbers that have been infected with powdery mildew should be discarded and not in the compost heap, put them in the trash.
 To minimize its reoccurrance the garden areas affected must be made less hospitable.

-If need be - thin plants to allow for adequate air circulation.
-Avoid watering in the evening - try watering in the morning instead.
-Plants watered at dusk will remain damp all night - which is a condition condusive to the growth of fungus.
+If need be thin plants to allow for adequate air circulation.
+Avoid watering in the evening and try watering in the morning instead.
+Plants watered at dusk will remain damp all night – which is a condition conducive to the growth of fungus.
 Watered in the morning they will dry during the sunlight hours.
 If feasible, you might want to consider a Drip Irrigation System.

 There are a number of products which can be utilized to control and or eradicate Powdery Mildew.
 See: Fungicides for the Treatment of Powdery Mildew.

 Also See: Milk for Powdery Mildew

 2. Horticulture Blanching?